 Delphinium: hard to grow, but beautiful!

-André Westendorp, Nico Wigchert and Marcel de Rooij.
-Three growers with one passion: Delphiniums.
-“When the flowers are in full bloom and the colour is shining brightly…there are few flowers that are as radiant as the delphinium,” says Nico Wigchert.
+André Westendorp, Nico Wigchert, Marcel de Rooij and Jan Nederpel.
+Four growers with a shared passion: delphiniums.
+“When the spike is in full bloom from top to bottom, and the colour shines out at you… There are few flowers that have as much presence as delphiniums,” says Nico Wigchert.

-At Quality4Flowers, the delphiniums are in the greenhouse as well as outside in the open ground.
-“We cut the flowers from the middle of May until the middle of November.
-After harvesting we move the plants from the greenhouse to cold storage.
-There we create our own winter.
-It is a lot of work, but by doing this we can spread out the harvest better.
-In January we take the first plants out of storage for cuttings.
-From February we take a batch of ‘perennial’ plants to the greenhouse again.
-A plant lasts for three years; they are then replaced before the quality deteriorates.”
+At Quality4Flowers the delphiniums grow both in the greenhouse and outdoors in the soil.
+“We harvest flowers from mid-May to mid-November.
+After harvesting we move the plants from the greenhouse to the cold store, where we create our own winter.
+It’s hard work, but it enables us to spread the harvest better.
+In January we remove the first plants from the cold store in order to take cuttings.
+From February onwards we regularly bring consignments of plants that are more than a year old to the greenhouse.
+The plant lasts three years; they’re replaced before the quality deteriorates.”

-“We walk around a lot to search for flowers that have reached the same stage: up to 8km a day” – Marcel de Rooij
+“We walk quite a distance in search of flowers with the same ripeness: up to 8 km a day” – Marcel de Rooij

-André Westendorp: “Happiness is a barrow of delphiniums” André and Dorien Westendorp’s delphinium nursery is in the Drente countryside.
-If you walk through the fields during harvest time – from June to November time – you will see a rich and varied colour palette: from the pink Delphinium Kissi ‘Lovely Pink’ to the intense ‘Jeans Blue’ blue.
-“We let the delphiniums develop their colour in the ground.
-This makes the flowers more beautiful.
-And they are completely open when they reach the vase”, says André.
+André and Dorien Westendorp’s Delphinium nursery is located in the Drenthe countryside.
+Anyone who visits the field during the harvest period – from June to around November – will see a richly varied colour palette, from the pink Delphinium Kissi ‘Lovely Pink’ to the intense blue ‘Jeans Blue’.
+“We allow the delphiniums to develop a fair amount of colour in the field.
+It makes the flowers more beautiful, and they open fully in the vase,” explains André.

-“Delphinium Kissi ‘Lovely Pink’ has a lovely colour and a good branch structure; the flowers can be a little bit separated from the stem” – André Westendorp
+“Delphinium Kissi ‘Lovely Pink’ has good colour and a nice branch structure; the flowers can be a fraction free from the stem” – André Westendorp